jas-/SPKAC-PHP-OpenSSL/README.md

-#A patch for the PHP OpenSSL extension
+#A patch for the PHP OpenSSL extension implementing native SPKI support

   I needed a place to put this for future work.
 The patch implements five new native functions within the PHP OpenSSL extension for handling SPKAC